‘Avengers: Endgame’ Director Details Most Difficult Cameo In The Film

 Even though Avengers: Endgame has concluded its run in theaters, there is still plenty of information coming out regarding the film and its production.
 Director Anthony Russo recently revealed the most difficult cameo in the movie to film, and it’s not one fans would be expecting.

-According to CinemaBlend, the diner scene with Smart Hulk was one of the hardest to get accomplished in the film because of three very special guests.
-Scott Lang, Steve Rogers, and Natasha Romanoff all visit the new and improved Bruce Banner to see if he can help with their time heist when the group is interrupted by three children wanting to snag a photo with the green giant.
+According to CinemaBlend, the diner scene with Smart Hulk was one of the hardest to complete in the film because of three very special guests.
+Scott Lang (Paul Rudd), Steve Rogers (Chris Evans), and Natasha Romanoff (Scarlett Johansson) all visit the new and improved Bruce Banner (Mark Ruffalo) to see if he can help with their time heist when the group is interrupted by three children wanting to snag a photo with the green giant.

 It turns out, all of these kids are related to the Russo brothers and their school schedules made things quite difficult for filming.